Local 2-separators: The existential statement of the local 2-separator theorem

 \begin{lem} Let $G'$ be obtained from a graph $G$ by $r$-locally cutting a local 2-separator $\{v,w\}$.
 Then $G$ can be obtained from $G'$ by $r$-local sums. \end{lem}

 \begin{proof} The family of graphs for the local sum consists of copies of the graph $G'$, one copy for each component of the punctured explorer-neighbourhood $\expl(v,w)-v-w$, together with the artificial component of size two if $vw$ is an edge of $G$.
-The gluing edges are the torso edges.
+We move from $G'$ to a weighted graph by replacing the torso paths by the torso edges of the cutting.
+Now we take an $r$-local $2$-sum where the gluing edges are the torso edges.

 It follows directly from the definitions of local cutting and local sums that the graph $G$ is equal to the graph obtained from $G'$ by applying the local 2-sum as described above.
 This local sum is $r$-local by \autoref{cut_far}. \end{proof}